Philosophy of Culture - Prof. Dr. Katja Diefenbach

 Philosophy of Culture

-The main areas of work of the professorship include:
+The research focus of the professorship includes:

-• Concepts of culture, time and practice in aesthetic and political philosophy
+• Concepts of culture, time, and practice in aesthetic and political philosophy

-• Theories of the event and the uprising
+• Theories of the event and uprising

 • Spinoza research